Do-It-Yourself Mini Split Air Conditioners have become very popular since they are a good alternative to a high cost HVAC installations.

 1… The first step is to layout were the unit will be located and run the electrical.

-The unit should be on a 20 AMP breaker which can be run to a electrical panel or on its own box.
+The unit I received needed to be on a 20 AMP breaker which can be run to an electrical panel or on its own box.

 Most HVAC companies will install a disconnect box which simply breaks the flow of electricity when work is needed on the unit.